 But you still probably don’t need to have all the remaining toys out at once!
 Get a few big plastic storage bins, preferably clear ones, and sort toys into the bins.

 Step 3: Pull out one set of toys from a storage tub for play!

 You’ll only pull out a small fraction of your toys for play at one time.
 Arrange these remaining toys attractively.
 Check out all the open space left and be proud of yourself!

 That’s not to say that you’ll never have a mess again (let’s be real); it just means that it’ll be a lot easier to clean up.
 Make sure to get your kids involved in the cleaning process.

 While it’s nice to have toys set up in a strew whenever possible (keep reading for more info), sometimes you just need to do a quick clean-up.
 Get a few nice baskets to hold toys so you and the kids can whisk them away really quickly when the need arises.
 I love these because they come in several simple, neutral colors and are really pretty!

 Step 4: Set up the remaining toys

 While you don’t want a lot of toy storage available in the play area (that’s how you start getting clutter), it is nice to have a simple shelf.
 You want something that is child-level, so your kids can use the top of the shelf for play while they’re standing up.

-I really like this one for a few reasons.
+I really like this shelf for a few reasons.
 It’s the right height for little ones to set up play on the top, plus you can put a few bins in it (if you want to).
 So that way you have somewhere to put that basket after you do a quick toy sweep!